rishii1909/dotproduct-demo/README.md

 Handled by `handleTitleChange()` and `handleDescriptionChange()`.

 ## Questions that might arise

+ - **How is Drag and Drop implemented?** --- Drag and drop has been implemented using the [ng2-dracula](https://www.npmjs.com/package/ng2-dragula) package.

  - **Why is the secret key for encryption/decryption hard-coded?
 Why not use an environment variable, it's secure.** --- I felt that static hosts like Github pages probably will not allow me to declare and utilise environment variables.